EldritchInc/azathoth/README.md

 - **Python-Based**: Utilize the extensive Python ecosystem for development, ensuring ease of use and broad compatibility.
 - **Open Source**: Collaborate, modify, and distribute the framework with the support of a growing community.

+## CouchDB Setup Instructions

+1. Install CouchDB on your system by following the official installation guide: https://docs.couchdb.org/en/stable/install/index.html
+2. Once CouchDB is installed and running, open a web browser and navigate to `http://localhost:5984/_utils` to access the CouchDB web interface.
+3. In the web interface, click on the "Create Database" button and enter a database name (e.g., "azathoth").
+Make sure to use the same database name as specified in the library's configuration.
+4. That's it!
+You don't need to manually create any design documents or views.
+The library will handle that automatically when it initializes the CouchDB instance.

+Note: If you're using a different database name or have custom configuration settings, make sure to update the library's configuration accordingly.

 ## Running the Prompt UI

 To run the Prompt UI, follow these steps: